GTAmodding/gta3script-specs/SPECIFICATION.md

 Expressions
 -------------------------

-A expression is a shortcut to one or more command selectors.
+An expression is a shortcut to one or more command selectors.

 The arguments of an expression may not allow string literals.